krunalmodi/SQA/README.md

 # SQA
-All and everything you need to know about software performance testing.
+All and everything you need to know about Software Quality Assurance.